geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 ### Kerberos service account in on-premises AD

 - A Kerberos service account (often named AZUREADSSOACC) is created in your on-premises AD.
+- A Read Only Domain Controller object is created in your on-premises AD.
 - Microsoft Entra ID leverages the key material of this account to sign Kerberos tickets that on-premises DCs recognise.

 ### Device registration and PRT issuance